Description

 METHOD OF APPLICATION

-Material required*:
+Material required*

-Rake to smooth over finer-textured mulch
+- Rake to smooth over finer textured mulch.

-*Material required may change depending on the mulching material being used
+*Material required may change depending on the mulching material being used.

 Steps of implementation

-Select the mulch based on your what you want to achieve by using mulching.
-Consider which effects you want to realize for plant and soil health as well as the accessibility and cost-effectiveness of the materials you will use.
+1. Select/identify the mulching material: Select the mulch based on what you want to achieve by using mulching.
+Consider which effects you want to realise for plant and soil health as well as the accessibility and cost-effectiveness of the materials you will use.
 In many agricultural and agri-forestry systems, the residues from existing crops and surrounding vegetation can be a very cost-effective mulching material.
 This can include the leaves and branches of nearby trees, or the remaining plant residues left over from crop harvesting.

 Common mulching materials: